Xemonhub/Ezan/README.md

     Theme = "Dark",
     MinimizeKey = Enum.KeyCode.LeftControl -- Used when theres no MinimizeKeybind
 })
+local Options = Fluent.Options

+do
+    Fluent:Notify({
+        Title = "Notification",
+        Content = "Cave Hub NO.1",
+        SubContent = "", -- Optional
+        Duration = 10 -- Set to nil to make the notification not disappear }) end

 local Dropdown = Tabs.Main:AddDropdown("Dropdown", {
      Title = "Player",